Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: Preliminaries

-In this subsection we present the notion of a noncommutative holomorphic vector bundle, as has been considered in various places, for example \cite{BS}, \cite{PolishSch}, and \cite{KLvSPodles}.
-Motivated by the Serre--Swan theorem, a \emph{vector bundle} over $B$ will mean a projective left $B$-modules.
-A \emph{line bundle} over $B$ will be an invertible $B$-bimodule $\EE$, where \emph{invertible} means that there exists another $B$-bimodule $\EE^{\vee}$ such that $ \EE \otimes_B \EE^{\vee} \simeq \EE^{\vee}\! \otimes_B \EE \simeq B. $ Note that any such $\EE$ is automatically projective as a left $B$-module, and so, a line bundle is automatically a vector bundle.
-As we now recall, one can build on this idea to define noncommutative holomorphic vector bundles via the classical Koszul--Malgrange characterisation of holomorphic bundles \cite{KoszulMalgrange}.
-See \cite{OSV} for a more detailed discussion.
+In this subsection we present the notion of a noncommutative holomorphic module, as has been considered in various places, for example \cite{BS}, \cite{PolishSch}, and \cite{KLvSPodles}.
+Motivated by the Serre--Swan theorem, we consider projective modules as noncommutative analogues of vector bundles.
+In particular, a \emph{line module} over $B$ will be an invertible $B$-bimodule $\EE$, where \emph{invertible} means that there exists another $B$-bimodule ${}^{\vee}\EE$ such that $ \EE \otimes_B {}^{\vee}\EE \simeq {}^{\vee}\EE \otimes_B \EE \simeq B. $ Note that any such $\EE$ is automatically projective as a left (and as a right) $B$-module.